 One thing is for sure… sugar cookies aren’t just for Christmas.
 With the right cookie cutters you can make them for any special occasion.
 It just so happens to be Christmas time and me and my girls are spending the day making and decorating sugar cookies!
 It is a tradition that we always look forward to doing!

 So if a simple cookie recipe is what you’re looking for then this is it!
-Learn how to make the most perfect sugar cookies… whether it’s Christmas, Halloween, Easter, or for a baby shower this recipe is sure to make a lot of yummy sugar cookies.
+Learn how to make the most perfect sugar cookies… whether it’s Christmas, Halloween, Easter, Valentine’s Day or because it’s Monday, this recipe is sure to make a lot of yummy sugar cookies.

 ..then add the salt to the flour.